 Find your next art acquisition within these galleries.

-Each of the galleries below represents a featured show or solo exhibit, usually comprised of 30 to 45 images.
+Each of the galleries below represents a featured show or solo exhibit…in most cases without duplicates.

 To view Tom’s body of work without duplicates, view the show exhibits below.